Practice Transformation: Measure

 • Retention (work intentions)

-Following an assessment, organizations receive an executive summary of their key findings and access to the Organizational Biopsy data through an online reporting platform.
+Following an assessment, organizations receive an executive summary of key findings and access to the Organizational Biopsy data through an online reporting platform.
 This platform also includes national comparison data.
-Following the assessment, the AMA can provide ongoing guidance and communication on interventions, research and convening opportunities in support of their ongoing improvement efforts.
+AMA experts can also provide ongoing guidance and communication on interventions, research and convening opportunities in support of ongoing improvement efforts.

 Why Measure?

 A well-being strategy that includes conducting an annual burnout assessment is critical to understanding and addressing your organization’s health.
-By measuring the operational effectiveness of your organization and the well-being of your physicians and care team members, you can readily identify and target meaningful interventions.
+By measuring operational effectiveness and the well-being of your physicians and care team members, you can readily identify and target meaningful interventions.
 An annual assessment will help you to:

 4. Proactively initiate institutional support to help individuals thrive before, during, and after a crisis.